Hedgehogo/chord-distributor/README.md

 - **Rich configuration options** for fine-tuning behavior

 # Getting Started
+## Download
+Go through the [releases](https://github.com/Hedgehogo/chord-distributor/releases) and download the latest version of the program.

 ## Morphological Dictionary
 Obtain the Unimorph morphological dictionary for your language.
 It will most likely be available at: `https://github.com/unimorph/<your-lang-code>/blob/master/<your-lang-code>.segmentations.zip`.
 For example, for French: https://github.com/unimorph/fra/blob/master/fra.segmentations.